-- your thoughts and feeling about the ending of the story and the story as a whole - how the writer has created these thoughts and feelings
+your thoughts and feelings about Ranjit and how he is presented in the passage as a whole how the writer has created these thoughts and feelings

 You must refer to the text to support your answer.

 (AO4)

 This question tests the ability to evaluate texts critically and support this with appropriate textual reference.